-15.2.1.1.2 XQMM("A"): Menu Prompt
+16.2.2 XQMM("A"): Menu Prompt

-If XQMM("A") exists, it is used as the prompt by the menu system instead of the normal "Select...option" menu prompt.
+If XQMM("A") exists, the menu system uses it as the prompt instead of the normal "Select...option" menu prompt.
 This variable is KILLed immediately after it is used.
 It does not inhibit the AUTO MENU display.
 If the user has chosen to have options displayed at each cycle of the menu system, then the options will be displayed before the XQMM("A") prompt is presented.
 Unlike the phantom jump, prompts must be set singularly, and cannot be concatenated with a semicolon.

-15.2.1.1.3 XQMM("B"): Default Response
+16.2.3 XQMM("B"): Default Response

-If XQMM("B") is defined, it is used by the menu system as the default response and is presented along with the usual two slashes ("//").
-If the user accepts the default by pressing Enter>, the default will become the user's response.
+If XQMM("B") is defined, the menu system uses it as the default response and is presented along with the usual two slashes ("//").
+If the user accepts the default by pressing <Enter>, the default will become the user's response.